 Quinoa has been cultivated for about 5000 years and is indigenous to the Andean region of South America.
-This variety named after the city of Temuco in the Araucanía Region of southern Chile is a surprisingly easy and trouble-free crop.
+This variety, named after the city of Temuco in the Araucanía Region of southern Chile, is a surprisingly easy and trouble-free crop.
 Direct sown in drills in April, it grew up to 1.5m tall, harvested in early September.
 A very nutritious crop, high in protein and essential amino acids.
-The seed contains bitter saponins (a chemical defense against birds), which needs to be washed out before use.
+The seed contains bitter saponins (a chemical defence against birds), which needs to be washed out before use.